michalwiglasz/docs/_posts/2016-04-08-defining-new-rules.md

 active_item: ""
 ---

 All manipulation of products' data happens in rules.
-Rules represent the transformation between input data provided by eshop and output data sent to shopping services.
+Rules allow the transformation from input data provided by eshop to output data sent to shopping services.
 For instance, the simplest rule is called `rewriting`, its definition looks like this:

 ```json
 {